The Rocky Mountain Branch of the IDA is proud to present Franklin J. Macon with our 2020 Extraordinary Perseverance Award!

 Expect to win

-From the streets of Colorado Springs to the skies over Tuskegee, journey through childhood with Franklin J. Macon, one of fewer than 100 living Documented Original Tuskegee Airmen.
+From the streets of Colorado Springs to the skies over Tuskegee, journey through childhood with Franklin J. Macon, who was recently one of fewer than 100 living Documented Original Tuskegee Airmen, and one of two in Colorado.
+Frank passed away on November 22, 2020 at age 97.

 Build wings and jump off the chicken coop.
 Mess around in George Washington Carver’s lab.
 Give speeches like Frank’s great, great grandmother’s half-brother Frederick Douglass.
 Soar through the century with Franklin J. Macon as he conquers dyslexia, struggles in school, finds mischief, and grows up to change the course of American and Aviation History.